How to remote desktop into a Linux desktop with the xrdp command.

 This is me using the Windows 8 Remote Desktop client to connect to a Linux machine running Linux Mint 8.
 This is a way to remotely control a Linux machine with a graphical desktop.
 This makes remote administration of the Linux server or desktop very easy indeed.

-To install the xrdp server on my computer, I typed this command.
+To install the xrdp server on my computer, I used this command.

 sudo apt-get install xrdp